hxt1965/DiskUsage/README.md

 `dotnet run [-s] [-p] [-b] <path>`

+The following arguments determine how the program is run

- - Pass in -s to perform Sequential parsing of files
+ - Pass in -s to perform sequential parsing of files
  - Pass -p to parse through the files in parallel using the `System.Threading` library
  - Pass in -b to do both